mattbimpson/python-flask/README.md

 - python3 -m venv test1 <- this is your env name
 - source test1/bin/activate

-* To install the dependency required:
+* To install the dependencies required:
 - pip install flask
+- pip install flask-cors

 * To run, use:
 -python3 Api.py